Loki-33/mcp-pptx/README.md

 client1.py -> this file contains the code for multi-tool calling (NOT DONE YET, SOME BUGS STILL). <br>

 ## USAGE
+1. install the requirements using `pip install -r requirements.txt`
-1. Run the server.py file
+2. Run the server.py file
-2. Run the client.py file
+3. Run the client.py file

 Then you will see a presentation.pptx file created in your directory. <br>